Unit 1 Numbers & Quantification | Class 12 Applied Maths MCQs, Solved Examples & Case Studies | Boundless Maths

 Alligation ratio: \(\dfrac{d - m}{m - c}\) (dearer : cheaper)

-Replacement formula: \(n\!\left(1 - \dfrac{x}{n}\right)^k\)
+Replacement: \(n\!\left(1 - \dfrac{x}{n}\right)^k\)

 4. Boats & Streams

-Upstream / downstream speed, time-distance river problems
+Upstream/downstream speed, time-distance river problems

 \(\text{Downstream} = B + S \;\;\;\; \text{Upstream} = B - S\)